renebarto/baremetal/doc/tutorials/15-string.md

 As you can see, this is a very extensive class.
 A few remarks:
 - Line 52: We use a minimum allocation size of 64, meaning that every string will have storage space for 63 characters plus a null character for termination, at the least.
-- Line 55: We define a constant `MaximumStringSize".
+- Line 55: We define a constant `MaximumStringSize`.
 We limit strings to a maximum length, which is one less than the largest heap block that can be allocated
 - Line 59: We use a special static variable `NullCharConst` when we need to return something constant, but the string is not allocated.
 - Line 61: Similarly, we use a special static variable `NullChar` when we need to return something non constant, but the string is not allocated.
 This variable is non-const, so will have to be initialized every time we return it, to make sure it is still a null character.